 Every manager has been there.
-You’re happily working away when a question or situation pops up and throws you entirely.
+You’re happily working away when a question or situation pops up and throws you off entirely.
 You haven’t a clue what to do or say.
-As you scramble to think how to respond, the inevitable question arises: “Should I admit I don’t know or try to manoeuvre an answer?”
+As you scramble to think how to respond, the inevitable question arises: “Should I admit I don’t know or try to maneuver an answer?”

 Sarah Rozenthuler, the founder of Bridgework, a management consulting firm, says that admitting we don’t know when we’re in a managerial position can be awkward and uncomfortable.
 “We often base our value on what’s tangible—the insights we bring, the expertise we have, the title on our email signature,” she said.
-“Saying ‘I don’t know’ can therefore make us feel vulnerable, as if we’re skating on thin ice.
+“Saying ‘I don’t know’ can therefore make us feel vulnerable as if we’re skating on thin ice.
 It breaks a habit we’ve grown accustomed to: giving an opinion, making an assertion, sharing a judgment.”

 A way to keep control of the situation?

 You might also be reluctant to share the fact that you don’t know the answer for fear of losing control of the situation.
 But Rozenthuler believes that acting in this way only allows the manager to hold on to the illusion of control.
 “We often maintain a sense of legitimacy by pointing to our credentials or competency.
-When this external orientation happens repeatedly, it can be to the detriment of developing a deeper confidence.
+When this external orientation happens repeatedly, it can be to the detriment of developing deeper confidence.
 It stops us from cultivating a truer sense of self-belief that flows from inside us,” she said.